Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: Stress-energy tensor

 \section{Stress-energy tensor}

-For the derivation of the stress-energy tensor we consider contributions to $\bar T_{+}^{\mu\nu}$, which is the only relevant component in the classical limit.
+For the derivation of the stress-energy tensor we consider contributions to $\bar T_{+}^{\mu\nu}$, which is the only relevant component in the classical limit (in which we ignore closed loops of the gravitational field).
 We compute all (tree-level) connected Feynman diagrams with one external $\bar{h}_{-, \mu\nu}$.
-At leading order we simply have the diagrams in Fig.~\ref{Fig:LOT}, and we get in momentum space \beq
+At leading order we have the diagrams in Fig.~\ref{Fig:LOT}, and we get in momentum space \beq

 \eeq In order to avoid cluttering of notation, in what follows we will use an abuse of notation and sometime also utilize Greek letters for the indices of the $\mathscr{M}^L$'s.
 The reader should keep in mind that these variables are ultimately projected onto the local frame using the Euclidean ${\bf 3}$-metric.
 We will also remove the bar on $\bar T^{\mu\nu}$.
-From the result in \eqref{eq:TpLO}, we find
+We discuss next the correction due to hereditary effects.